3C277.1 e-MERLIN workshop: Part 1 - Calibration

 flagbackup=False) # Don't back up flags multiple times here

-Apply the phase-ref solutions to the target.
-We assume that the phase reference scans bracket the target scans so linear interpolation is used except for bandpass.
+Apply the phase referencing solutions to the target.
+We assume that the phase reference scans encompass the target scans, so linear interpolation is used, except for bandpass.
 Enter the parameters in interactive mode.

 applycal(vis='all_avg.ms',